vjetten/NutShell/install/README.txt

 Do *NOT* install in the pcraster/apps directory, nutshell uses Qt dlls that are more recnt than PCRaster If you are blocked because of admin rights, NutShell can be installed anywhere else.
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
+Changes 4.6-4.8:
+- Added cmd file to list of pcraster files
+- Added open new script with basic key words
+-

-Changes since 4.5:
+Changes 4.5:
 - Fixed error causing a crash when wrong command is typed
-- command resulting in file not found now gives back an error (e.g. typing pcralc instead of pcrcalc)
+- Command resulting in file not found now gives back an error (e.g. typing pcralc instead of pcrcalc)
 - Command causing a windows error no longer added to the commandlist
 - Fixed bug removing directories form the workdir list
 - TODO: legend editing sometimes still gives crashes

-Changes since 4.4 - 4.2:
+Changes 4.4 - 4.2:
 - Double click no longer displays variable (too irritating), only F4
 - Bug fixes report script variable and delete files and series
 - Bug fixes display variables from script

-Changes since 4.2 - 4.1:
+Changes 4.2 - 4.1:
 - Double click in editor nolonger displays variable (use F4)
 - Ctrl-D or Ctrl-Y deletes line in editor
 - Fixed bug in map attributes and new map